PranabNandy/BeagleBone-Black-Platform-Bring-Up/README.md

 # Embedded System Development using BBB
-### BBB is a SBC (Single Board Computer) - it contains an AM335x which is a SoC (System on Chip).
-Am335x has a Cortex-A8 (A 32 bit MPU) where we run Linux & other HLOSes.
+BBB is a SBC (Single Board Computer)

+- When a single piece of circuit board, comprises most of the personal Computer hardware/software components, then it is called as a SBC.
+Am335x has a **Cortex-A8 (A 32 bit MPU)** where we run Linux & other HLOSes.
 #### Beagle Bone Black Initial Boot up [Video](https://www.youtube.com/watch?v=R6c0kC25NRo&ab_channel=PranabNandy)